 There are more than 35 bathers wanting to swim, what shall we do?

 In particularly busy periods there might be more bathers than normal wanting to use the pool.
 This is rare at any time other than straight after school on a hot day.
 In this instance the supervisor should initially find out if anyone will soon be leaving – this could immediately solve the problem if someone is about to leave.
-Rule 6 states that the pool should be cleared every half hour however following advice and tips from experienced pool club members in previous years it is agreed that operating a first in first out at 5 minute intervals works well.
-Example; If there are 40 bathers then the first five recorded in the attendance book (numbers 1-5) leave the pool for 5 minutes allowing the five at the end of the queue (numbers 36-40) to get in.
-After 5 minutes the next five in the attendance book get out (numbers 6-10) and the first five (numbers 1-5) get back in.
-This means those in the pool never exceed 35 bathers which is a condition of our insurance but everyone gets to use the pool without excessive queuing or an unreasonable wait.
+Rule 6 states that the pool should be cleared (by the required number) every half hour after the first 45 minutes, this means the required number of children entering at the start of the 3.30pm session will have a minimum of 45 minutes in the pool then be asked to leave to allow for the required number of children to enter at 4.15pm.

 Accidents, Incidents and Emergency Procedures: